SLVSG43A December 2023 – November 2024 TPSI3100-Q1

 • At T4: VDRV asserts high when both VDDH and VDDM are above their UVLO thresholds.

 To reduce average power, the TPSI310x-Q1 transfers power from the primary side to the secondary side in a burst fashion.
 The period of the burst is fixed while the burst on time is determined internally by the control loop regulating the VDDM voltage.
-The burst on time is automatically adjusted based upon the status of the VDDM voltage thereby optimizing power transfer for a given load condition.
-During power up, the device operates at the highest power setting.
-This helps to quickly charge up the VDDM and VDDH rails.
+The burst on time is automatically adjusted thereby optimizing power transfer for a given load condition.
+During power up, the device operates at the highest power setting which helps to quickly charge up the VDDM and VDDH rails.